Nabie/object-oriented-programming-in-R/chapters/02_Classes_and_generic_functions.md

 Here we use the `%in%` function to test if the element is on the stack (and we use the `magrittr` pipe operator to create a stack for our test).
 This works fine, as long as the stack is a vector stack, but it will *not* work if the stack is implemented as a list.
 You won’t get an error message, the `%in%` test will just always return `FALSE`, so if you replace the stack implementation you have incorrect code that doesn’t even inform you that it isn’t working.

-Relying on implementation details is the worst breakage of the interface to polymorphic objects that you can do.
-Not only do you tie yourself in to a single implementation, but you also tie yourself into exactly how that concrete data is implemented.
+Relying on implementation details is the worst you can do to break the interface of polymorphic objects.
+Not only do you tie yourself into a single implementation, but you also tie yourself into exactly how that concrete data is implemented.
 If that implementation changes, your algorithm using it will break.
-So now you either can’t change the implementation or you will have to change the algorithm that uses when it does.
+So now you either can’t change the implementation, or you will have to change the algorithm that uses when it does.
 If you are lucky, you might get an error message if you break the interface, but as in the case we just saw (and you can try it yourself if you don’t believe me), you won’t even get that.
 The function will just always return the original stack, even when the element you want to pop to is on it.

 ```r
 list_stack <- empty_list_stack() %>%